inductiva/task-runner/README.md

 make task-runner-cuda-up
 ```

+#### Launching more than one Task Runner on the same machine
+To launch more than one Task Runner associated to the same Machine Grup, add the variable `ID=` to
+For example to launch 3 Task Runners connected to the same try:
+`
+make task-runner-up
+make ID=2 task-runner-up
+make ID=3 task-runner-up
+`

 ### Run Simulations

 You can now run simulations locally by passing a local machine when you call the `run` function.
 Try out the following example: